akahu-io/akahu-sdk-js/README.md

 });
 ```

+> 🧹 **Best Practice**
+>
+> To ensure that your application does not retain unnecessary access to user data, [revoke](./docs/classes/AuthResource.md#revoke) access tokens in the event that they are no longer required (e.g. the user deletes their account).

 ### Listing transactions
 The [`transactions.list`](./docs/classes/TransactionsResource.md#list) method can be used to retrieve transactions
 from accounts that the user has authorized your application to access.